jay-waves/til/Security/ReadMe.md

 >   not fail or (b) that the system meets its specifications (i.e.,
 >   the system does what it claims to do and does not perform unwanted
 >   functions).
 >
->   2. (I) /PKI/ A relationship between a certificate user and a CA in
->   which the user acts according to the assumption that the CA
->   creates only valid digital certificates.
->
 >   Tutorial: "Generally, an entity is said to 'trust' a second entity
 >   when the first entity makes the assumption that the second entity